Wi-Fi owner spying on someone's browsing history

 WiFi Browsing History: What Can Be Monitored

-Unfortunately, things that can be monitored on WiFi aren’t limited to browsing history only.
+Unfortunately, things that can be monitored on WiFi aren’t limited to browser history only, which raises significant privacy and security concerns.

 For example: